moggieuk/ERCF-Software-V3/README.md

 During a print, if ERCF detects a problem, it will record the print position, safely lift the nozzle up to `z_hop_height` at `z_hop_speed` (to prevent a blob).
 It will then call the user's PAUSE macro (which can be the example one supplied in `ercf_software.cfg`).
 It is expected that pause will save it's starting position (GCODE_SAVE_STATE) and move the toolhead to a park area, often above a purge bucket, at fast speed.
 <br>

-The user then calls 'ERCF_UNLOCK', addresses the issue and called 'RESUME'
+The user then calls `ERCF_UNLOCK`, addresses the issue and calls `RESUME` to continue with the print.
 <br>

 The user's RESUME macro may do some purging or nozzle cleaning, but is expected to return the toolhead at higher speed to where it was left when the pause macro was called.
 At this point the ERCF wrapper takes over and is responsible for dropping the toolhead back down to the print and resumes printing.